danieldisu/android_open_source_libraries_example/README.md

 An example app using some open source libraries!

-This code comes from a series of blog posts that I'll be writing on my blog
+This code comes from a series of blog posts that I'll be writing on my [blog](en.danieldisu.com)

-en.danieldisu.com